dynamic/core-tools/README.md

 note: the relation name `Tags` conflicts with Blog and likely other modules.
 Therefore we don't recommend applying the ralation to `Page`

+## Upgrading

+Upgrading form 2.0.0-alpha2 or before be sure to run the `SettingsToConfigTask` to migrate data from SiteConfig to the new `GlobalSiteSetting` DataObject.

 ## Documentation

 See the [docs/en](docs/en/index.md) folder.